R-YaTian/DraStic_rev_i18n/universal/res/raw/drastic_readme.txt

 Save your current progress to a savestate slot.

 <b>Manage Savestates
-Here you can delete/copy your savestates and also also up- or download your saves to Google Drive.
+Here you can delete/copy your savestates.

 <b>Cheat Database
 Press here to enable or disable cheats for the currently active game.